BioCompute-Research-Lab/.github/README.md

 📜 Intellectual Property

-Unless explicitly stated otherwise, the contents of this repository are proprietary to BioCompute Research Lab.
+Unless explicitly stated otherwise, the contents of this repository are proprietary to **BioCompute - Research Lab**.

-No license or permission is granted to reproduce, modify, distribute, publish, commercialize, or otherwise use the contents of this repository without prior written authorization.
+No license or permission is granted to **reproduce, modify, distribute, publish, commercialize, or otherwise use** the contents of this repository without prior written authorization.

-See <i><b><a href=".github/DOCUMENTATION/LICENSE.md">LICENSE.md</a></b></i> for the applicable terms.
+See <i><b><a href=".github/documentation/LICENSE.md">LICENSE.md</a></b></i> for the applicable terms.

 > **Thanks you so much!**